kumahq/kuma-website/docs/docs/1.2.3/policies/virtual-outbound.md

 # Virtual Outbounds

-This policy enables users to create ways to reach a specific set of dataplanes with a `hostname:port` generated from the dataplanes tags.
+This policy lets you customize hostnames and ports for communicating with dataplanes.

 Possible use cases are:

-1) Preserving hostnames when migrating to service mesh (This enables migration without modifying app configuration).
+1) Preserving hostnames when migrating to service mesh.
-2) Providing multiple hostnames for reaching the same service (when renaming or for usability).
+2) Providing multiple hostnames for reaching the same service, for example when renaming or for usability.
-3) Providing specific routes (reach a specific pod in a service when using StatefulSets, add an url to reach a specific version of a service).
+3) Providing specific routes, for example to reach a specific pod in a service with StatefulSets on Kubernetes, or to add a URL to reach a specific version of a service.
 4) Expose multiple inbounds on different ports.

+Note that complex virtual outbounds do not work for cross-zone traffic.
+This is because only service tags are propagated across zones.
 ## Usage

-`conf.host` and `conf.port` are processed as [go text templates](https://pkg.go.dev/text/template) with a map of key, value constituted from `conf.parameters`.
+`conf.host` and `conf.port` are processed as [go text templates](https://pkg.go.dev/text/template) with a key-value pair derived from `conf.parameters`.

 For example a dataplane with this definition: